SmritiVM/MCP-and-TMCP-SASRec/README.md

 - Scikit-learn version: 1.2.2

 ## Running the Code
 The code was tested on Kaggle using the GPU T4x2 accelerator.
-To replicate this setup, you can either configure a similar environment locally or upload the provided notebooks to Kaggle and run them there by modifying the dataset and associated files accordingly.
+To replicate this setup, you can either configure a similar environment locally or upload the provided notebooks ```mcp_sasrec.ipynb``` ```tmcp_sasrec.ipynb``` to Kaggle and run them there by modifying the dataset and associated files accordingly.